What is Antimicrobial Resistance (AMR) and how can you help combat it?

 Cryptosporidium [pronounced krip-toe-spuh-RID-ee-um] is a microscopic parasite that can cause an unpleasant – and sometimes dangerous – illness called cryptosporidiosis.
 This nasty bug lives in the intestines of infected humans and animals and is passed out in their poo.
 It …

-Visiting a farm is an enjoyable and educational experience for the whole family, but it carries a risk of infection from animals or the environment.
-Farm animals may carry germs that can be passed from animals to humans and cause …
+This blog post was reviewed and updated in April 2025.
+Visiting a farm is one of the most enjoyable and educational experience outdoor activities for kids, but it carries a risk of infection from animals or the environment.
+Farm animals …

 To help you stay safe this spring and summer, we've compiled a guide to protecting yourself from tick-borne infections.
 In this blog, you'll learn how to avoid tick bites, how to recognise the signs and symptoms of Lyme disease and TBE and when to seek medical assistance.